qslin/MiMut/README.md

 > `sh ~/MiMut/MiMut.sh -r ~/LF10/LF10g_v2.0.fa -g ~/LF10/LF10g_v2.0.gtf -c ~/LF10/LF10g_v2.0.coding.fa -p ~/LF10/LF10g_v2.0.protein.fa -l ~/MiMut/LF10_lib.txt -f reads.txt -b ~/MiMut/genomes/SL9g_v2.0.fa -t 16`

 For more options, execute `sh ~/MiMut/MiMut.sh` to read the manual:

-### The mutant library setup

-Currently there are two mutant libraries curated in MiMut: `LF10_lib.txt` and `MvBL_lib.txt`.
-These are the latest collection of homozygous SNPs detected from mutants of *Mimulus lewisii* inbred line LF10 and *Mimulus verbenaceus* inbred line MvBL respectively.
-To use the libraries, please provide their path such as `~/MiMut/LF10_lib.txt`.

-==If you are re-analyzing an old sample, please make sure to remove the sample from the library before running MiMut.==

-For example:

 ## Frequently asked questions